Mason0167/Mason0167/README.md

 ## Hi, I'm Mason 👋
 I enjoy tackling problems.
-If a project is incomplete or not working as intended, I stay motivated and committed to getting it right.
+If a project is not working as intended, I stay motivated and committed to getting it right.

 ## Education
 GBC @ Computer Programming